elleem/rosebud-API/README.md

 #### Features

 - [] Add JWT Authentication to your API.
-- [] Keep any pre-existing authentication so DRG browsable API is still usable
+- [] Keep any pre-existing authentication so DRF browsable API is still usable
 - [] Switch to Gunicorn
 - [] Use Whitenoise to handle static files
+- [] Test via Thunderclient

 ### Setup